julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 ### [Mia - The Benefit of Real Chairs]

 **Mia:**
 Oh, right!
 So Plato doesn’t like *art*.
 Well he enjoys it, but he says it’s bad for us.
-Art is just a poor imitation of life — a travesty, I guess — but he also thinks that life itself is just a poor imitation, a shadow of… something… else.
+Art is just a poor imitation of life — a travesty, I guess.
+From the Latin *transvestire —* to cross-dress.
+But he also thinks that life itself is just a poor imitation, a shadow of… something… else.
 Like on a cave wall, or whatever.

 Plato thinks this physical world — flesh and blood and broken bones — is too unreliable to be *really* real.
 It’s not rational enough!
 Things change too much.
 Entropy and whatever.
 So there must be some more *real* reality, somewhere else.